laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 Given the sheer mass of available WordPress themes, it is still likely that you will have to make some adjustments to your theme after installing the LaterPay WordPress plugin.

-= The links to related posts are broken =
-The plugin prepends the purchase button to the title of a post ($the_title).
-A lot of themes use $the_title in the "title" or "alt" attribute of their hyperlinks, so that the full title is displayed in a tooltip, when moving the mouse over that link.
-But the purchase button contains a "title" attribute itself, which breaks the hyperlink of the theme.
-You can easily remove the purchase button from $the_title by wrapping $the_title in the wp_strip_all_tags() function provided by WordPress.
-Before (broken): <?php echo $the_title; ?>
-Working: <?php echo wp_strip_all_tags( $the_title ); ?>

 == Screenshots ==